Testimonials from our members

 1. What are the benefits of CALA Membership?

-Through its network of childhood practice and administrative professionals CALA can provide direct group support by phone, email, or face to face.
-The CALA Gateway scheme offers employment guidance and comprehensive targeted support which is aimed at assisting committees/employers to re-examine working practices and help them to take steps to meet the additional pressures arising from management, financial and employment responsibilities.
-Find out more here.
+Through its network of childhood practice and administrative professionals, CALA can provide direct group support by phone, email, or face to face.
+Find out more below:

 - Process and countersign PVG applications.
 Subsequent storage and disposal of certifications and identification.